 Travel insurance for pre-existing conditions

-If you're planning or have booked a trip away, always get travel insurance as soon as you've booked.
+If you've got a holiday coming up, it's best to get travel insurance as soon as possible in case things go wrong before the trip.
 Yet if you've had a serious medical condition, or are having treatment for one, you're likely to be quoted ludicrously high prices for travel cover.
 We run through the ways to cut costs.

 Aged under 66 with NO conditions?
 See Travel insurance.